-The Irish Government continues to be committed to making Ireland tobacco free by 2025 (Government of Ireland 2016); in other words, reducing the prevalence of smokers to less than 5%.
-The national policy on tobacco control is guided by the 2013 report Tobacco Free Ireland (Tobacco Policy Review Group 2013).
+The Irish Government continues to be committed to making Ireland tobacco free by 2025 (Government of Ireland, 2016); in other words, reducing the prevalence of smokers to less than 5%.
+The national policy on tobacco control is guided by the 2013 report Tobacco Free Ireland (Tobacco Policy Review Group, 2013).
 This report has two key themes: protecting children and denormalising smoking.

-A study that found smoking prevalence in Ireland among adolescents aged 15-16 years had dropped from 41% in 1995 to 13% in 2015 (Li et al. 2018) attributed the change, at least in part, to the implementation of Ireland's various tobacco control policies.
+In a study that found smoking prevalence in Ireland among adolescents aged 15-16 years dropped from 41% in 1995 to 13% in 2015 (Li et al., 2018), the authors attributed the change, at least in part, to the implementation of Ireland's various tobacco control policies.
 However, the publication of the most recent European School Survey Project on Alcohol and Other Drugs (ESPAD) raises some concerns.
 It found that the decline in smoking among Irish teenagers has stopped for the first time in 25 years - 14% of Irish teenagers smoked in the last 30 days, including 5% who smoked daily.
-Trend analyses showed that, despite a reduction of more than two-thirds since 1995, more students reported smoking in the last 30 days in 2019 (14%) than in 2015 (13%), and this was more pronounced for boys (ESPAD Group 2020).
-Some commentators suggest that this increase could in part be attributed to the lack up until December 2023 of any mandatory age restriction in Ireland on the sale and marketing of e-cigarettes.
-The introduction of the Public Health (Tobacco Products and Nicotine Inhaling Products) Act 2023 addresses this issue (see Section T3.1 of this workbook).
+Trend analyses showed that, despite a reduction of more than two-thirds since 1995, more students reported smoking in the last 30 days in 2019 (14%) than in 2015 (13%), and this was more pronounced for boys (ESPAD Group, 2020).
+Some commentators suggest that this increase could in part be attributed to the lack of any mandatory age restriction in Ireland on the sale and marketing of e-cigarettes.
+Legislation is due to be passed before the end of 2023 to address this issue (see Section T3.1 of this workbook).

-Other key tobacco control measures that existed in Ireland prior to the new legislation and that are still relevant are as follows:
+Key tobacco control measures in Ireland are as follows:

-- In line with the Tobacco Products Directive (2014/40/EU) that prohibits "tobacco products with a characterising flavour" (Article 7.1), Ireland banned the sale of menthol-flavoured cigarettes in May 2020. - Smoking is illegal in all enclosed workplaces, such as offices, shops, bars, restaurants, and factories. - Smoking is illegal in motor vehicles in which a person aged under 18 years is present. - The sale of cigarettes in packs of fewer than 20 is banned. - All point-of-sale advertising of tobacco products is banned. - At all points of sale, tobacco products must be stored out of sight of the customer. - Tax on tobacco continues to increase on an annual basis.
-While previous Budgets saw the excise duty on a packet of 20 cigarettes increase by 50 cent (including VAT), in Budget 2024 there was a 75 cent (including VAT) increase, with a pro rata increase on other tobacco products.
-In effect, this brings the price of cigarettes in the most popular price category in Ireland to approximately €16.25/€16.75 for 20. - All tobacco packs manufactured for sale in Ireland have been in standardised retail packaging. - As with any nicotine products, the sale of tobacco products to anyone aged under 18 years is illegal.
+- In line with the 2014 Tobacco Products Directive (2014/40/EU) that prohibits 'tobacco products with a characterising flavour' (Article 7.1), Ireland banned the sale of menthol-flavoured cigarettes in May 2020. - Smoking is illegal in all enclosed workplaces, such as offices, shops, bars, restaurants, and factories. - Smoking in motor vehicles in which a person aged under 18 years is present is banned. - The sale of cigarettes in packs of fewer than 20 is banned. - All point-of-sale advertising of tobacco products is banned. - At all points of sale, tobacco products must be stored out of sight of the customer.

+- Tax on tobacco continues to increase on an annual basis.
+As in previous Budgets, the excise duty on a packet of 20 cigarettes was increased by 50 cent (including VAT) in Budget 2023, with a pro rata increase on other tobacco products.
+In effect, this brings the price of cigarettes in the most popular price category in Ireland to approximately €15/€15.50 for 20. - All tobacco packs manufactured for sale in Ireland have been in standardised retail packaging. - The sale of tobacco products to anyone aged under 18 years is illegal.